top of page

 What Is Ketamine Used For?

-Ketamine and PCP were both used as anesthetics.
+Ketamine and PCP were both originally used as anesthetics - they help numb or relieve pain.
 Doctors stopped using PCP in the 1960s because of the harmful effects that it had on patients causing them to become delusional and agitated.
 Ketamine became its replacement.
-Ketamine is still in use as an anesthetic for humans and animals, especially for horses.
+Ketamine is actually still used as an anesthetic for humans and animals, especially for horses.

 While the FDA has only officially approved Ketamine for anesthetic purposes, Ketamine is also often used off-label to treat depression.